 - Fluoride - Read more about what fluoride does for your teeth here.

 - Anti-caries agents: Help control tooth decay.
-Includes Calcium, phosphorus, metals (e.g., zinc, aluminium, iron, tin, molybdenum)
+Includes Calcium, phosphorus, some metals (e.g., zinc, aluminium, iron, tin, molybdenum)

 - Anti-plaque agents: Help control plaque and, ultimately, gum disease (known as gingivitis).
 Includes Triclosan, chlorhexidine, enzymes, amine alcohols, metal salts (zinc, tin), cetrylpyridinium chloride (CPC), calcium carbonate